DataDog/hiring-engineers/answers.md

 DD_SERVICE="APM_test" DD_ENV="flask_app" DD_VERSION=0.1 ddtrace-run python3 flask_App.py
 ```

-I then made some requests it using
+I then made some requests to it in the command line.

 ```
 curl http://0.0.0.0:5050/